berachain/offchain-sdk/telemetry/README.md

 `request_success` will be `app_api_request_success`.

 * `HistogramBucketCount`: The number of buckets used for Histogram typed metrics.
 Default is 10.
-  * Note: Each bucket is an observation that needs to scrape in Prometheus, thus the recommended bucket count should be of scale of tens.
+  * Note: Each bucket represents an observation that Prometheus scrapes.
+Therefore, it's recommended to keep the number of buckets within a manageable scale, typically in the tens.

 ### Prometheus Methods